CIMR-Algos/SoilMoisture_ATBD_v2/book/algorithm_input_output_data_definition.md

 | hydrology_mask  | CIMR Hydrology Target mask ({doc}`[RD-1] <applicable_ref_docs>`, MRD-854) | (3856, 1624) |
 ```

+\* Shapes are equivalent to the global EASE2 grids at 36 km and 9 km resolution, respectively.
+This is the inital proposal for CIMR soil moisture retrievals and corresponds to
+the current implementation in the later sections of this ATBD.
+The final grid resolution will be decided based on further tests on the tradeoff between noise and spatial resolution.

 ### Input L2 Data

 The use of CIMR L2 land surface temperature restrievals (instead of ECMWF land surface temperature data) as